GeopJr/metadata-cleaner/CONTRIBUTING.md

 ### Localizable strings

-If you add or modify strings, make your modification available to translation by updating the POT and PO files with these commands:
+If you add or modify strings, make your modifications available to translation by updating the POT and PO files with these commands:

 ```bash
 meson compile -C builddir fr.romainvigier.MetadataCleaner-pot